-We proudly present an outline of our services and programs which is just some of the important work we do within our kidney community.
+Kidney Health Australia proudly present an outline of our services and programs for your information.
+These are just some of our important program, delivered to our kidney community every day.

 To promote good kidney health through education, advocacy, research and support, to save and improve the lives of Australians affected by kidney disease.
-Our work in our kidney community helps people living with kidney disease, their carers and family members, kidney donors and recipients, through the provision of information, essential skills, education and support during each phase of the health and wellness pathway.
-Read more in - All about work of Kidney Health Australia>
+Our work in our kidney community helps people living with kidney disease, their carers and family members, kidney donors and recipients, through education to develop essential skills, advocacy and support during each phase of the health and wellness pathway.
+Refer Vision Mission and Values> and read our brochure Programs and Services>

-National Relay Service www.relayservice.com.au to assist callers with hearing problems
+National Relay Service - relayservice.com.au - assists callers with hearing problems

 Calls are answered by a trained receptionist (you first listen to an important heath disclaimer as part of the process to register a call).
 Simple details of your query are sent to a Health Service Manager.
 If our Health Manager is unable to reach the caller, a maximum of 3 calls over a 48 hour period, will be made to respond to your request.